ruby-amqp/amqp/README.md

 emphasizes interoperability between different technologies (for example, Java, .NET, Ruby, Python, Node.js, Erlang, C and so on).

 Key features of AMQP are very flexible yet simple routing and binary protocol efficiency.
-AMQP supports many sophisticated features, for example, message acknowledgements, returning messages to producer, delivery confirmation, flow control and so on.
+AMQP supports many sophisticated features, for example, message acknowledgements, returning of messages to producer, redelivery of messages that couldn't be processed, load balancing between message consumers and so on.

 ## What is amqp gem good for? ##